input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2025-06-20.md

 *   [Iagon](https://x.com/IagonOfficial/status/1935413139128074282) has partnered with the Ford Motor Company to explore using the Cardano blockchain and Iagon's decentralized cloud storage for managing legal documents and data

-*   [Surance Plus](https://x.com/SurancePlus/status/1934863843211247849) announced plans to integrate Midnight as one of its partnered blockchain networks.

 ### CORE TECHNOLOGY